 In order to determine a reliable fair value for a financial instrument, management may apply adjustments to the techniques previously described.
 These adjustments reflect the Banking Group's assessment of factors that market participants would consider in setting the fair value.

-These adjustments incorporate bid/offer spreads, Credit Valuation Adjustment and Funding Valuation Adjustment
+These adjustments incorporate bid/offer spreads, credit valuation adjustments and funding valuation adjustments.